 My research focuses on China’s international relations, particularly the Chinese propaganda system, soft power and ideational aspects of China’s foreign affairs.
 I have also worked on collaborative projects examining topics such as Chinese nationalism and Chinese attitudes to the global governance of geoengineering as a response to climate change.

-This academic year I am teaching on the MA module The Rise of China as well as the undergraduate modules Politics of Contemporary China, Theories of International Relations, and Comparative Politics.
+This academic year I am teaching on the MA module The Rise of China as well as the undergraduate modules Politics of Contemporary China and Theories of International Relations.

 I am keen to supervise research students working in areas such as Chinese foreign policy; international relations of the Asia-Pacific region; propaganda, soft power and public diplomacy; and domestic Chinese politics.

 - The Globalization of Chinese Propaganda: International Power and Domestic Political Cohesion (New York: Palgrave Macmillan, forthcoming)